What is the Average Cost of Selling a Home in California

 On average, you’ll pay 6% of your selling price in commissions for the service of a California real estate agent.
 Typically, this percentage is split between your listing agent and the agent who brings the buyer.
 It should cover all costs associated with marketing and showing your house, negotiating the deal, and handling the paperwork for the transaction, too.

 It’s important to note, however, that some California real estate agents will ask for a higher commission rate or charge additional fees for marketing and admin duties.
-That may only add a few hundred dollars to your plate, but it could also cost a couple thousand dollars.
+That may only add a few hundred dollars to your plate, but it could also cost a couple of thousand dollars.

 Even at a lower percentage of your selling price, you’re looking at spending at least $10,000 in commissions.
 Though, in counties like San Diego, you can expect it to be out a lot more.